-- The maximum allowable cargo mass WMAX and the minimum allowable cargo mass WMIN for the each cargo hold which are to be described in Loading Manual as specified in Pt.
+- 1. The maximum allowable cargo mass $W{M\!A\!X}$ and the minimum allowable cargo mass $W{M\!I\!N}$ for the each cargo hold which are to be described in Loading Manual as specified in Pt.
 3, Annex 3-1, 2.
-(4) (A) of the Guidance are to be given by the following as a function of draft in way of the considered cargo hold. - (1) Maximum allowable cargo mass - (A) In the case where the scantlings of structural members of double bottom are determined by the formula prescribed in the requirements of the Rule - (a) The pressure which works on the ships bottom with mass of cargo or ballast water, $9.81 h_x \gamma (\text{kN/m}^2)$ is to be not greater than the obtained with the following formula.
+(4) (A) of the Guidance are to be given by the following as a function of draft in way of the considered cargo hold. - (1) Maximum allowable cargo mass - (A) In the case where the scantlings of structural members of double bottom are determined by the formula prescribed in the requirements of the Rule - (a) The pressure which works on the ships bottom with mass of cargo or ballast water, $9.81 h_r \gamma (kN/m^2)$ is to be not greater than the obtained with the following formula.

-$\max\{a{1}n{f1}, a{2}n{f2}, \cdots, a{n}n{fn}\} + 9.81(d{x} - 0.026L'\alpha{R} - h{BST})$

-- $h_x$ : Stowage height to the cargo surface from the tank top at the center line (m).
-In any case, the height of the cargo surface cannot exceed that of the upper deck. - $\gamma$ : Design specific gravity of cargoes for the cargo hold which is to be taken as $\frac{M_D}{V}$ - $M_D$ : Maximum cargo mass of the cargo hold considered (ton) - V: Volume of the cargo hold considered excluding the hatchway (m) - $a_i$ : Difference in pressure in loading condition No. i taken from a population with the total of n loading conditions, which works on the center line of the ships bottom with mass of cargo, ballast water and/or double bottom contents and by wave and still water corresponding to the draft (kN/m), which is obtained from the following formula.
+$$\max\{a_1n{f1}, a_2n{f2}, \dots, a_nn{fn}\} + 9.81(d_x - 0.026L'\alpha_R - h{BST})$$ h_x : Stowage height to the cargo surface from the tank top at the center line (m).
+In any case, the height of the cargo surface cannot exceed that of the upper deck.

+γ : Design specific gravity of cargoes for the cargo hold which is to be taken as $\frac{M_D}{V}$ a_i : Difference in pressure in loading condition No. i taken from a population with the total of n loading conditions, which works on the center line of the ships bottom with mass of cargo, ballast water and/or double bottom contents and by wave and still water corresponding to the draft (kN/m2), which is obtained from the following formula.
 The difference in pressure cannot, however, exceed the design pressure given to the local structural member of double bottom where the member is reinforced to enable ship to carry such heavy cargoes as steel coils.

-- $p_i$ : Pressure in loading condition No. i, which works on the center line of the ship's bottom by the mass of cargo, ballast water and/or double bottom contents $(kN/m^2)$ - $d_i$ : Draft in loading condition No. i, at mid-hold position of cargo hold length $l_H$ (m) - $l_H$ : Length of cargo hold (m) as defined in Ch 3, 301.
-4 of the Rules. - L': Length of ship (m).
-Where exceeds 230 m, is to be taken as 230 m. - $\alpha_R$ : 1.0.
-However, on the water where there are small effects of ocean waves such as port area, that may be reduced to 0.5. - $n{fi}$ : 0.9 in loading condition No. i, in the case where the considered hold and either of the adjacent holds are loaded or empty simultaneously.
-In the other case, it is to be 1.0. - $d_x$ : Draught at mid-hold position of cargo hold length $l_H$ (m) - $h{BST}$ : Water heads of ballast water charged in the double bottom at the center line (m).
-In any case, it cannot exceed height of the double bottom. - (b) The maximum allowable cargo mass, $W{MAX}$ (ton), is to be not greater than the obtained with the following formula.
+M_D : Maximum cargo mass of the cargo hold considered (ton)

+V: Volume of the cargo hold considered excluding the hatchway (m3)

+d_i : Draft in loading condition No. i, at mid-hold position of cargo hold length l_H (m)

+l_H : Length of cargo hold (m) as defined in Ch 3, 301.
+4 of the Rules.

+L': Length of ship (m).
+Where exceeds 230 m, is to be taken as 230 m.

+α_R : 1.0.
+However, on the water where there are small effects of ocean waves such as port area, that may be reduced to 0.5.

+n{fi} : 0.9 in loading condition No. i, in the case where the considered hold and either of the adjacent holds are loaded or empty simultaneously.
+In the other case, it is to be 1.0.

+d_r : Draught at mid-hold position of cargo hold length l_H (m)

+h{BST} : Water heads of ballast water charged in the double bottom at the center line (m).
+In any case, it cannot exceed height of the double bottom.

+(b) The maximum allowable cargo mass, W{MAX} (ton), is to be not greater than the obtained with the following formula.

+$\gamma f(h_x)$

-- $f(h_x)$ : The function with shows the relationship between the stowage height $h_x(m)$ of cargo at the center line and the volume $(m^3)$ of cargo loaded in the hold.
-In this case, the cargo may be uniformly supposed to be loaded under level surface. - (B) In the case where the scantlings of structural members of double bottom are determined by direct calculations - (a) The pressure which works on the ships bottom with mass of cargo or ballast water, $9.81h_x\gamma (kN/m^2)$ , is not to be greater than the obtained with the following formula.
+- $f(h_r)$: The function with shows the relationship between the stowage height $h_r(m)$ of cargo at the center line and the volume (m3) of cargo loaded in the hold.
+In this case, the cargo may be uniformly supposed to be loaded under level surface. - (B) In the case where the scantlings of structural members of double bottom are determined by direct calculations - (a) The pressure which works on the ships bottom with mass of cargo or ballast water, $9.81h_r\gamma (kN/m^2)$, is not to be greater than the obtained with the following formula.